 Red-Red zone tears heal best with conservative treatments and few tears in that area require surgical repair.
 If the tear is less than 3 mm from the outer edge of the meniscus you will have success healing the tear on your own with conservative treatment methods.
 The lateral and medial meniscus tear types that respond well to conservative treatment include:

-If you have been diagnosed with a small meniscus tear (like the ones mentioned above) then your doctor will recommend the following conservative treatments to get you on the path of healing and recovery:
+If you have been diagnosed with a small meniscus tear (like the ones mentioned above) then your doctor may recommend some the following conservative treatments to get you on the path of healing and recovery:

 Red-White zone meniscal tears will most likely require surgery to suture the tissue or clip away a small part of the damaged tissue in order for it to heal.
 Tears that can be repaired surgically usually occur in an area of good blood supply in the meniscus.
 Acute injuries are typically the type of tears that can be repaired, and could be repaired with arthroscopic surgery within 3 to 6 weeks of the initial injury.
 Usually, some types of tears that can be surgically repaired include: